"I'd love to share some of my Sephardic culinary culture with my freshman floor. Can Hillel fund a Sephardic cooking class for us during midterms?"

 How much money can I apply for?

-You may apply for up to $10/person for a non-meal program, and up to $15/person for a program that includes a meal.
-Hillel's money can not be used for alcohol, even if attendees are over 21.
+Please note that Hillel's Jew-It-Yourself money can not be used for alcohol, even if attendees are over 21.

 Who can apply for these funds?